ProAlgos/ProAlgos-Cpp/README.md

 1. Create a **branch** and **add your code**
 1. Submit a **pull request** and reference the issue it closes

-You can find more details regarding the steps above in the [contribution guidelines][contrib-guide], so be sure to check them out.
+You can fetch more details regarding the steps above in the [contribution guidelines][contrib-guide], so be sure to check them out.

 #### Just want to suggest a new algorithm or report a bug?